Bronya-Rand/macBook-Pro-HP/README.md

 CPU - :white_check_mark:

-GPU - :small_orange_diamond:
+GPU - :white_check_mark:
-   > Only the iGPU will work as the 1660 Ti (or any Turing card) will not work past High Sierra
+   > Only the iGPU will work as the 1660 Ti (or any Turing card) will not work past High Sierra.

 Keyboard - :white_check_mark: